maschinenstadt/lib.js/README.md

 ## News/Updates

+#### Array ("global/Array.js")
+Just for your info, even if it are just really small news - I do believe, the handling of arrays is very important for most reasons, so I'm mentioning it..

+Many array functions are not ready yet.
+Don't rely on it (check the source by yourself). ..
+BUT "Array.prototype.get(_from, _length)" is (nearly) finished!
+There you can see how i imagine the handling of basic "get()" access @ arrays and the sense of (_from) and (_length) - which can both also be NEGATIVE etc.

+I'm using negative values like with screen coordinates e.g., when I'm drawing with "<canvas>" e.g.: we just add() the negative(!) coordinate vectors to the width or height of the monitor, page or anything, so we're subtracting values from the limits respectively the maximum coordinates.
+This is VERY USEFUL! ..

+In case you specify a negative "_length" (2nd argument to "get()"), we access the array in reverse order!
+Last but not least: if we specify *larger* values in "_length" than the real length of an array, it repeats collecting elements (some kind of modulo '%' ;-)´.
+That's all for now.

+But don't forget to look at the script "example/array/get.js"! ;-)´

 #### Re-new
 Most elements of this library have gone these days - I thought they were very unstructured and not finished anyway.
 They'll come again.
 When they're really